-(35) Managing risks is an ongoing process and all risk controls must be regularly checked to ensure they are working effectively.
-A schedule to regularly evaluate the effectiveness of the control measures must be established in each workplace with a maximum interval of five years.

-(36) The frequency of the evaluations should be determined by the nature of the hazards and level of risk in each area.

-(37) A review of the effectiveness of controls must be conducted following a workplace injury to ensure appropriate measures are taken to prevent the injury occurring again.

-(38) A change in Legislation or Australian Standard should prompt a review to ensure controls are compliant with the change imposed.
+- (35) Managing risks is an ongoing process, and all risk controls must be regularly reviewed to ensure they are working effectively.
+A schedule to regularly evaluate the effectiveness of the control measures must be established in each workplace with a maximum timeframe of five years. - (36) The frequency of the evaluations should be determined by the nature of the hazards and level of risk in each area. - (37) A review of the effectiveness of controls must be conducted following a workplace injury to ensure appropriate measures are taken to prevent the injury occurring again. - (38) A change in systems of work, equipment used or changes to the work environment should prompt a review of the work processes. - (39) A change in Legislation or Australian Standard should prompt a review to ensure controls are compliant with the change imposed.